Daman0521/Daman0521/README.md

   Mr.pancham is a 4 year ME student.His comunication skills are outstanding.He gave huge lessons of communication and body language .He shared practical insights on how to interpret non-verbal cues effectively, enhancing our understanding of interpersonal dynamics.
 Beyond theory, Mr. Pancham shared anecdotes and lessons from his leadership in various societies, inspiring us with his firsthand experiences.

-# Forth day of induction program
+# 4th day of induction program

 Dr.Harwinder singh